Skip to definition.

 Adjective: prepared pri'pehrd

-1. Made ready or fit or suitable beforehand
+- Made ready, fit or suitable beforehand

 "a prepared statement"; "be prepared for emergencies"

-"prepared to take risks"
+"prepared to take risks";

 - disposed, fain [archaic], inclined

-"prepare for war"
+"prepare for war";

 - fix, set up, ready, gear up, set